Jemoka/blag/content/posts/KBhfork.md

 ```

 -   pid
--   status: information about the child
+-   status: pointer to store return about the child
 -   options (0 for now)

 if the PID has died, this returns immediately.
 Otherwise, this blocks.